 Icebreaker activities are used at the start of meetings or training courses where the attendees do not know each other well.
+Here is a link to my web page with free downloads of each type.

 Why Use Icebreakers